j-figueirahasbun/snp-mapper/README.md

 Practice with the use of Kotlin as a programming language.

 **Angular:**
-Use Angular DB for the front-end to learn and practice a new framework.
+Use Angular for the front-end to learn and practice a new framework.